pippinbarr/cart253-2020/topics/object-oriented-programming/object-oriented-programming-activity.md

 Our `Ball` will move using velocity __and__ acceleration, so we'll need to account for that with our properties.

 A `Ball` needs a position, size, velocity, acceleration, and maximum speed.
 The position can be passed as parameters.
-For organization, we'll also have an `active` property to track with the ball is still on the screen and part of the simulation.
+For organization, we'll also have an `active` property to track whether the ball is still on the screen and part of the simulation.

 `Ball.js`
 1. Define a `constructor()` method with two parameters, `x` and `y`